brianwu02/fft/README.md

 4. Setup mongoDB or PostgreSQL.

     1. store user information in psql or mongo? most likely in mongo since easier using passport-yahoo, google, facebook login... or store as json in postgres.

+    1. store all user information: google, yahoo, facebook session and metadata in mongodb.

     2. for each user, store:
         1. fantasy team(s)